banner

 Revised March 5, 2018 and November 5, 2018

-The dean of students, in cooperation with the associate dean of academic affairs, will keep a record of violations of the Honor System in the student’s conduct file.
+The vice president of student affairs, in cooperation with the dean of academic affairs, will keep a record of violations of the honor system in the student’s conduct file.
 When a second violation is reported to the vice president of student affairs, he/she will meet with the student and, depending on the nature of the violation, will impose an additional sanction for the pattern of behavior.
 Typical sanctions would include community service and/or writing a paper on academic dishonesty.
-Repeated violations of the Honor System will lead to suspension from Bluffton University.
+Repeated violations of the honor system will lead to suspension from Bluffton University.

 APPEAL PROCEDURE FOR ACADEMIC DISHONESTY